Things to do on Father’s Day in Sydney

 Let your Dad have a beer in peace

-The Australian Hotel and Brewery at Rouse Hill is throwing open it’s doors, well gently anyway so as not to break the glass, they are open for Breakfast, Lunch or Dinner.
-To ensure your are in you’ll need to ring 9679 4555.
+The Australian Hotel and Brewery at Rouse Hill is throwing open its doors, well gently anyway so as not to break the glass, they are open for Breakfast, Lunch or Dinner.
+To ensure your are in you’ll need to book.

 Buy your Dad an iPad or Tablet